Skip to main content

 • If the older adult is in immediate danger, has a serious fall, cannot breathe, or cannot be left alone safely tonight, call 911 or go to the nearest emergency room.

-• If a hospital or nursing facility is pushing a fast discharge, call the older adult’s local Case Management Agency today and say you need an urgent long-term services assessment.
+• If a hospital or nursing facility is pushing a fast discharge, call the older adult’s Case Management Agency today and say you need an urgent long-term services assessment.

 • If Medicaid is not active, start a Colorado PEAK application now or call the Health First Colorado Member Contact Center at 1-800-221-3943 (State Relay: 711).